sylabs/singularity/e2e/README.md

 To deal with such cases, e2e/internal/testhelper/testhelper.go defines a function `testhelper.NoParallel(func(*testing.T)) func(*testing.T)`.
-This function returns the argument it was given, but first adds it to a data structure that holds all the test functions that *cannot* be run in parallel.
-The suite.Run() function in e2e/internal/testhelper/testhelper.go then makes sure that these tests are run sequentially, and not in parallel with any other tests.
+This function marks the test function it is given as an argument to run sequentially, and not in parallel with any other tests.

 It is for this reason that a typical test name in the e2e suite looks as follows: